tttp/dxid/README.md

 We kept "\_" as a char you can put anywhere in the dxid to make it easier to read/type: they are ignored while converting dxid to a number and you can springle them in the dxid if you want to.

-Testing a list of profane words (banned by google), we have 0 profane numbers.

-using a [list with 28 languages](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), we still have 0.
+using a [list with 28 languages](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), we have 448 words that contains only letters and numbers from our base32 (replacing space by \_).
+These lists already contains words with common substitutions (eg i replaced by 1, e->3 o->=).

-When removing &, replacing space by "-" or "\_" and doing common substibutions i->1 e->3 o->0, we finally managed to generate 24 words in that list: _sm l0rt d1ck s3x0 p0p3l k1nky b1tch 1ng010 3r0t1c p0kk3r f1g0n3 schl0ng t0pl3ss r1mm1ng p3nd3j0 bl0w-j0b 0pr0tt3n kyrv1tys b0ll0cks sch13ss3r m1nch10n3 gr3pp3ld3l h0w-t0-k1ll l13fd3sgr0_
+there are 24 words that are dxid  _l0rt d1ck s3x0 p0p3l k1nky b1tch 1ng010 3r0t1c p0kk3r f1g0n3 schl0ng t0pl3ss r1mm1ng p3nd3j0 bl0w\_j0b 0pr0tt3n kyrv1tys d0gstyl3 b0ll0cks sch13ss3r m1nch10n3 gr3pp3ld3l h0w\_t0\_k1ll l13fd3sgr0t_

-I'd say that finding [k1nky](https://www.merriam-webster.com/dictionary/k1nky) offensive is [b0ll0cks](https://www.merriam-webster.com/dictionary/bollocks), but you can always write 769061 as b1t_ch and 23899866350 as b0ll_0cks if you prefer.
+I'd say that finding [k1nky](https://www.merriam-webster.com/dictionary/k1nky) offensive is [b0ll0cks](https://www.merriam-webster.com/dictionary/bollocks), but you can always write 769061 as b1t-ch and 23899866350 as b0ll-0cks if you prefer.

 ## Contributing